SEC Charges Two Florida Men in $32 Million ICO Scam

 Contact Our Miami Securities Fraud Attorneys Today

-At Carlson & Associates, P.A, our aggressive securities fraud lawyers are committed to fighting for the financial interests of investors in Florida.
+At Carlson & Associates, P.A, our experienced securities fraud lawyers are committed to fighting for the financial interests of investors in Florida.
 If you lost money investing in unregistered securities, we can help.
 Please call us today at 1-(305)-372-9700 to arrange a confidential consultation.
 With an office in Miami, we represent clients throughout the region, including in West Palm Beach, Fort Lauderdale, Hialeah, and Miami Beach.